Dre Campbell Farm

 23. Eliminate Overhanging Branches

-Chop off any branches that are hanging over your house.
-This will make it harder for them to get onto your roof and access your home, which will eventually lead them to find another place to live.
+Doing so will make it harder for squirrels to get onto your roof and access your home, eventually leading them to find another place to live.

 Takeaway

-We all know that pesky squirrels can be a real pain, raiding our bird feeders and scurrying around the yard.
-They can also do a lot of damage to gardens and even enter our homes.
+We all know that squirrels can be a nuisance, raiding our bird feeders and scurrying around the yard.
+They can also cause significant damage to gardens and even enter our homes.

 Organic pest control